francoischalifour/medium-zoom/README.md

 ### Options

-Options can be passed via a JavaScript object through the `mediumZoom` call.
+Options can be passed as an object to the second argument of the `mediumZoom` function.

 | Property       | Type                          | Default  | Description                                                                                                |
 | -------------- | ----------------------------- | -------- | ---------------------------------------------------------------------------------------------------------- |